Frequently Asked Questions

 Can drugs be funded on an exceptional case-by-case basis?

 The Agency considers funding drugs on an exceptional basis for patients who are clinically unable to receive what is considered our standard treatment approach.
-Upon receipt of a request to fund a drug on an exceptional basis from a physician, the application is reviewed by representatives of the Agency’s Pharmacy and Therapeutics Committee who either approve or deny the application based on the clinical merits of the case, the budget and resource impact, and whether the drug is approved by Health Canada for the specific purpose requested.
+Upon receipt of a request to fund a drug on an exceptional basis from a physician, the application is reviewed by representatives of the Agency’s Pharmacy and Therapeutics Committee who approve or deny the application based on the clinical merits of the case, medical evidence, precedence, the budget and resource impact, and whether the drug is approved by Health Canada for the specific purpose requested.
+A final decision on whether the case is approved or denied for funding is made by a medical director.

-If the initial request is denied, there is a process to appeal the decision to the VP Medical Affairs for further discussion and adjudication.
-This process may involve numerous individuals of the health care team as deemed appropriate.
-The VP Medical Affairs makes the final decision.
+If the initial request is denied, there is a process for the requesting physician to appeal the decision if new evidence is available or there was additional information about the case that was not considered.
+This process may involve numerous individuals of the healthcare team as deemed appropriate.
+The final decision for any appeal is made by representatives of the executive leadership team and medical directors.

 What determines whether the decision to fund the drug on an exceptional basis is a yes or no?